xh3210578/bee-docs/docs/installation/docker.md

 ```

 :::warning
 Docker Compose will create a Docker Volume called `bee` containing important key material.
-Make sure to use to [backup](/docs/maintenance/backups) the contents of your Docker volume!
+Make sure to [backup](/docs/maintenance/backups) the contents of your Docker volume!
 :::

 To determine our address to fund, we can check the logs for our Bee container: